Sharkaw/backend-app/README.md

 # backend-app
-This is exercise project for Code Academy Itä-Suomi 2022-2023 by Saranen.
+This is an exercise project for Code Academy Itä-Suomi 2022-2023 by Saranen.